Explanation of the ACA Canyon Rating System, including technical terrain, rope work and water classifications.

 Skills Checklists also provide you with a useful objective tool for evaluating potential canyoneering partners.
 Experience does not necessarily equate to competence.
 Stories are all too common about a beginner who trusted a partner who claimed to be an expert because he/she had descended 20, 50 or 100 canyons, but when things went wrong, the "expert" didn't have the technical skills required to deal with the situation.
 Instead of being impressed (and trusting) by the number of canyons your prospective partner claims to have descended, use the skills checklists to quiz them about their actual technical competence.

-Forms you can use to record your canyoneering adventures and keep track of your training progression.
+Spreadsheet you can use to record your canyoneering adventures and keep track of your training progression.

 Common whistle and hand signals for canyoneering.
 Trim and laminate the sheet to take it with you on all of your canyoneering adventures.
 Be sure to make extra copies for your canyoneering partners, too.